panoskatsoulis/weather_app_np/README.md

 ### How to run from uploaded container

-Download the docker and run it in the background, then open 2 terminals using the third command.
+Download the docker and run it in the background, then open 2 terminals using the fourth command below.
 (you also may build the container from the build file, assuming that there is some ubuntu image available locally
 <br>`sudo docker build -t weather_app_np .`)
 ```